Generic Name: triamcinolone (TRYE-am-SIN-oh-lone)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of triamcinolone suspension:

 Store triamcinolone suspension at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
-Store away from heat, moisture, and light.
-Do not store in the bathroom.
-Keep triamcinolone suspension out of the reach of children and away from pets.
+Store away from heat, light, and moisture.
+Do not freeze.
+Keep triamcinolone suspension, as well as syringes and needles, out of the reach of children and away from pets.

 - If you have any questions about triamcinolone suspension, please talk with your doctor, pharmacist, or other health care provider.